nfreeze/farmhand/README.md

     var farmhand = new FarmHand(busywork);

-You can pass arguments and scope variable to the farmhand
+You can pass arguments and scope variables to the farmhand

     var farmhand = new FarmHand(busywork, [1,2,3], {scopevar: 'bacon'});